What is Digital Transformation?

 The term "digital transformation" describes the implementation of new technologies, talents, and processes to remain competitive in an ever-changing technology landscape.
 In the post-pandemic era, an organization must have the ability to adapt fast to changes like these:

 - Time-to-market pressures

 Companies have to embrace digital transformation strategies if they want to keep pace with technological developments.

 The following are some benefits of digital transformation initiatives.

-Emerging technologies like cloud service can save time and improve efficiency in all types of business processes.
+Emerging technologies like cloud services can save time and improve efficiency in all types of business processes.
 For example, implementing a digital technology like artificial intelligence frees employees to focus on tasks that require creativity and problem-solving.
-Similarly, data analytics with machine learning can give you insights to reach your business goals faster.
+Similarly, performing data analytics with machine learning can give you insights to reach your business goals faster.